 Dr. Kerry is the co-founder and CEO of Seed Global Health.

-Seed Global Health is challenging the status quo.
+Seed Global Health (Seed is challenging the status quo.
 As a social enterprise working across four countries and with global partners, we are united in the belief that quality, dignified healthcare can and should be accessible for all.
 We have seen firsthand how dedication, discipline, and long-term investments in the health workforce can improve health outcomes in any setting.

 To improve health, we know that you must start with people, partner deeply and commit for the long-term.
 To catalyze change at this scale, there simply are no short cuts or quick fixes.
 Through our work, we imagine audaciously and act ambitiously to not only treat today’s problems but solve for tomorrow’s.
-We plant the seeds for brighter, healthier futures and transform “what if” into “what is.”

 In June 2023, Dr. Kerry was appointed the Director General 's Special Envoy for Climate Change and Health for the World Health Organization.